A semi-canonical reduction for periods of Kontsevich-Zagier: Semi-algebraic compactification of domains and resolution of poles

 \section{Semi-algebraic compactification of domains and resolution of poles}

-The aim of this section is to explain how to obtain a representation of a period as integrals of well-defined rational functions over compact semi-algebraic sets, holding ambient dimension, and using partitions of domains and birational change of variables from another representation $\Ical(S,P/Q)$.
-We are interested to work with real semi-algebraic sets described by coefficients in $\RRalg$, the field of real algebraic numbers.
+The aim of this section is to algorithmically construct a representation of a period as integrals of regular rational functions over compact semi-algebraic sets, holding ambient dimension, and using partitions of domains and birational change of variables from another representation $\Ical(S,P/Q)$.
+Then, we derive that any period can be expressed as the difference of volumes of two compact semi-algebraic sets.